jcu-eresearch/plone-admin-doc/zope.rst

 This will install zc.buildout for you.

-To install the versions of Zeo run, on RedHat you will require the python-devel package.
+To install the versions of Zope run, on RedHat you will require the python-devel package.

 ::